mikeciav/eddie/README.md

-Eddie is a swing-trading Ether trader built to take advantage of large dips and conservatively maximize long-term profits
+Eddie is a short-term swing-trading Ether trader built to take advantage of large peaks and valleys throughout the day and conservatively maximize long-term profits